-The way to tap a cask (or ‘Firkin’) is by tapping a simple on-off valve into the bottom of the container with a hammer, and to let gravity do the work.
-The beer simply flows our of the cask and into the glass.
+The way to tap a cask (or ‘Firkin’) is by tapping a simple on-off valve into the bottom of the container with a hammer, and letting gravity do the work.
+The beer simply flows out of the cask and into the glass.

 Beer Tapping Events

 A ‘tapping’ is simply the opening of a new beer keg/barrel/cask/firkin, by affixing and opening the tap.
 A beer tapping event means that one or more brand new kegs will be ‘tapped’, and often implies a new or rare beer to that venue, market, or crowd.